cmdoret/vapormap/README.md

 ### Prerequisites

 gcloud sdk should be installed and configured for your account.
 A bucket with input files should also be online.
 Python 3.6 is required.
+[singularity](https://sylabs.io/) also needs to be installed on your system.

 ### Installation